 Rex Cinema

 Located in Berkhamsted, Hertfordshire.
-A palatial cinema by famed cinema architect David Evelyn Nye for the Shipman and King circuit, the Rex Cinema opened in May 1938 with 1,100 seats in stalls and circle levels.
-A second Shipman & King property in the town was the Court Cinema, also an attractive cinema, which closed in 1960 and was converted into a Tesco Store which burned down 1969.
+A palatial cinema by famed cinema architect David Evelyn Nye for the Shipman and King circuit, the Rex Cinema opened on 9th May 1938 with 1,100 seats in stalls and circle levels.
+A second Shipman & King property in the town was the Court Cinema, also an attractive cinema, which closed in 1960 and was converted into a Tesco Store which burned down 1969 has its own page on Cinemas Treasures.

 A tall foyer (now sub-let as a restaurant) contained a double staircase joining near the top to give entry to the rather squat circle lounge, nestled in the balcony void.
 Tall mirrors adorned the side walls.